KSPModdingLibs/KSPCommunityFixes/README.md

 ##### 1.16.0
 - New KSP bugfix : [EVAKerbalRecovery](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/43) (thanks to @JonnyOThan for bug-reporting)
+- FairingMouseOverPersistence : patch now only applies to KSP 1.10.0 and latter, as the field it relies on doesn't exists in prior versions, causing exceptions in OnLoad()/OnSave().
-- Codebase cleaning pass and made analyzers happy.
+- Codebase cleaning pass, analyzers are now happy (or silenced).

 ##### 1.15.0
 - New KSP bugfix : [ScatterDistribution](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/41) (credit to @R-T-B)